A Friday thought on engagement.

 If your way of getting things done is to “shout, shout and shout again!”, maybe it is time to consider if you would like to be the whip wielding supervisor below deck or the Sancerre sipping manager sitting in the sun making plans.
 If you are not prepared to change, I can introduce you to a young man in a suit who would love to get you on board for his recruitment drive!

-1 thought on “A Friday thought on engagement.
+1 thoughts on “A Friday thought on engagement.

 • I have decided after reading your piece, that I was born firmly in the Sancerre leadership club and will always be that way until the Church of the Latter Day Saints are ready to accept my agnostic soul 🙂